Operator learning without the adjoint

-Our algorithm for approximating the operator $A$ proceeds by first computing the eigenfunctions $\{\varphi_j\}$ with eigenvalues $\{\lambda_j\}$ of the self-adjoint LBO $\Delta$ defined on $\M$, following the discussion of \cref{sec:manifold_without_boundary_case}.
+\Cref{alg_extension} for approximating the operator $A$ proceeds by first computing the eigenfunctions $\{\varphi_j\}$ with eigenvalues $\{\lambda_j\}$ of the self-adjoint LBO $\Delta$ defined on $\M$, following the discussion of \cref{sec:manifold_without_boundary_case}.
+Note that by regularity, these can be computed using the classical LBO given by \cref{eqn:classical_LBO}.
 We then restrict these eigenfunctions to the domain $\Omega$ and use the orthogonal projection $P_n$ onto $\vspan\{ \left.\varphi_1\right|_{\Omega}, \ldots, \left.\varphi_n\right|_{\Omega} \}$ in $L^2(\Omega)$ to form the approximant $A P_n$.
 When the domain $\Omega$ has the following Sobolev extension property (see~\cref{def:modified_p_extension}), this algorithm has an error bound similar to \cref{thm:manifold_without_boundary_case}, but with an additional constant factor introduced by Sobolev extension.

 \begin{definition}[Modified $k$-extension property] A subset $\Omega \subset \M$ is said to have the modified $k$-extension property if there exists a bounded linear operator $E: L^2(\Omega) \to L^2(\M)$, satisfying $ \left.
 (E f) \right|_{\Omega} = f$ for every $f\in L^2(\Omega)$, such that